oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 ## Types

-All OSCAR types for finitely presented modules over multivariate polynomial rings belong to the abstract type `ModuleFP{T}`, where `T` is the element type of the polynomial ring.
+All OSCAR types for the finitely presented modules considered here belong to the abstract type `ModuleFP{T}`, where `T` is the element type of the underlying ring.
-For free modules, OSCAR provides the abstract subtype `AbstractFreeMod{T} <: ModuleFP{T}` and its concrete descendant `FreeMod{T <: RingElem}`.
+The free modules belong to the abstract subtype `AbstractFreeMod{T} <: ModuleFP{T}`, they are modelled as objects of the concrete type `FreeMod{T} <: AbstractFreeMod{T}`.

 !!! note
     Canonical maps such us the canonical projection onto a quotient module arise in many